gschmutz/bigdata-spark-workshop/08-sql-on-bigdata/README.md

 LOCATION 's3a://flight-bucket/refined/flights';
 ```

-Before we can query the table using Presto, we also have to repair the table, so that it recognises the partitions underneath it.
+Before we can query the table using Trino, we also have to repair the table, so that it recognises the partitions underneath it.
 You have to repeat that statement whenever you add new data to the location in Object Store / HDFS.

 ```sql
 MSCK REPAIR TABLE flights_t;